InfoLM: A New Metric to Evaluate Summarization & Data2Text Generation: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

 In this work, we presented \texttt{InfoLM} that does not require training and it is among the first metrics computing the similarity between two discrete probability distributions over the vocabulary (which is similar to string-based metrics) but also leverages the recent advance in language modeling thanks to a \texttt{PMLM}.
 Our experiments on both summarization and data2text generation demonstrate the validity of our approach.
 Among available contrast measures, the Fisher-Rao distance is parameter-free and thus, it is easy to use in practice while the $AB$-Divergence achieves better results but requires to select $\alpha$ and $\beta$.
-Future work includes extending our metrics to new tasks such as translation, image captioning and paraphrase detection, as well as investigating others information geometric measures (\textit{e.g.}, Wasserstein distance \cite{staerman2021ot}, or other types of divergences and Mutual Information \cite{colombo2021novel}) to obtain better correlation with different attributes.
+Future work includes extending our metrics to new tasks such as SLU \cite{chapuis2020hierarchical,chapuis2021code,dinkar2020importance,colombo2021novel}, controlled sentence generation \cite{colombo2019affect,colombo2021beam} and multi-modal learning \cite{colombo2021improving,garcia-etal-2019-token}.